InfernalWraith/Command-Lists/Go.md

 ```

 Slices are accessed using the `[]` operator, like in a lot of other languages (`mySlice[0]` for the 1st element, `mySlice[5]` for the 6th, etc).
 Like in Python, a part of the slice can be selected by using the `[start_index:end_index]` operator, where the start is included but the end index isn't.
-If we want the selection to go from the beginning to the end, we can simply leave out the first or second argument of `[:]`, respectively.
+If we want the selection to go from the beginning of the slice or to its end, we can simply leave out the first or second argument of `[:]`, respectively.
 The length of a slice can be returned by using `len(mySlice)`.

 ```go
 //    Index          0        1         2       3